ArvindSubramaniam/Explicit-Connection-Sensitivity-Pruning-and-Quantization/README.md

 # Explicit Connection Sensitivity Pruning:

 Our approach uses both weights and gradients to decide which parameters are redundant.
+After training the model for 1 epoch, we jointly exploit information from the weights and the gradients.
+Only parameters with a low weight magnitude and a low gradient magnitude are deemed unimpportant and removed.

 ![image](https://user-images.githubusercontent.com/37202614/118072561-14b84480-b378-11eb-9c67-f8f8ec9c80d1.png)